microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 }
 ```

-This model of namespace merging is a helpful starting place, but to get a more complete picture we need to also understand what happens with non-exported members.
+This model of namespace merging is a helpful starting place, but we also need to understand what happens with non-exported members.
 Non-exported members are only visible in the original (un-merged) namespace.
-This means that after merging, merged members that came from other declarations can not see non-exported members.
+This means that after merging, merged members that came from other declarations cannot see non-exported members.

 We can see this more clearly in this example: